aneasystone/github-trending/README.md

 ## Python

+* 【2023-08-19】[RobustNLP / CipherChat](https://github.com/RobustNLP/CipherChat) - A framework to evaluate the generalization capability of safety alignment for LLMs
+* 【2023-08-19】[google / visualblocks](https://github.com/google/visualblocks) - Visual Blocks for ML is a Google visual programming framework that lets you create ML pipelines in a no-code graph editor.
+You – and your users – can quickly prototype workflows by connecting drag-and-drop ML components, including models, user inputs, processors, and visualizations.
+* 【2023-08-19】[eliben / pycparser](https://github.com/eliben/pycparser) - 🐍 Complete C99 parser in pure Python
 * 【2023-08-17】[docker / docker-py](https://github.com/docker/docker-py) - A Python library for the Docker Engine API
 * 【2023-08-17】[plbrault / youre-the-os](https://github.com/plbrault/youre-the-os) - A game where you are a computer's OS and you have to manage processes, memory and I/O events.
 * 【2023-08-16】[QiuChenlyOpenSource / QQFlacMusicDownloader](https://github.com/QiuChenlyOpenSource/QQFlacMusicDownloader) - [秋城落叶] QQ 音乐源无损歌曲下载